SySarmad/taskScheduler/README.md

 **Assumptions**

-started kind of late in the day so i figured i would just power through here but at least show my assumptions and though process.
+started kind of late in the day so i figured i would just power through here but at least show my assumptions and thought process.

 Initially a bit confused on how std in is being processed, I went with the pattern
 ```js
 cat [path-to-file] | program
 ```
-should be easy to handle another pattern like '>' or files.
+should be easy to handle another pattern like '>' or path to the file directly to the program.

 ### Usage